-In 2016, the Board established an interest-bearing reserve account with a financial institution that is a member of the Federal Reserve System, and will deposit into such account an amount equal to 10 percent of the assessments collected during the period beginning on the effective date of the Order and ending on the date the Secretary of Agriculture of the United States announces the results of the required referendum.
+In 2016, the Board established an interest-bearing reserve account with a financial institution that is a member of the Federal Reserve System, and deposited into such account an amount equal to 10 percent of the assessments collected during the period beginning on the effective date of the Order and ending on the date the Secretary of Agriculture of the United States announces the results of the required referendum.
 On July 19, 2018, the referendum passed and the reserve account was no longer required.

-Subsequent to the fiscal year end, in October 2018, the Board voted to designate funds to establish two reserves: 50% for future research projects and 50% for a general reserve fund.
+In October 2018, the Board voted to designate funds to establish two reserves: 50% for future research projects and 50% for a general reserve fund.